datacommonsorg/website/tools/data_sources/README.md

 ## Notes

-This script may be temporary.
+This script is temporary.
 The external data sources pages are populated from an ultimate source not connected to this repository.
 The process will likely be updated in the future so that the local json used here will also be populated from the same source that generates the markdown/html used in the external